U.S. House panel subpoenas Trump associate Sater after no-show

-WASHINGTON (Reuters) - A U.S. House panel issued a subpoena on Friday to Russian-born real estate developer Felix Sater after he failed to appear for an interview with the committee, which is interested in his work on a proposed Trump Tower project in Moscow.
+WASHINGTON (Reuters) - A U.S. House panel issued a subpoena on Friday to Russian-born real estate developer Felix Sater after he failed to appear for a closed-door interview with the committee, which is interested in his work on a proposed Trump Tower project in Moscow.

 Sater did not show up for a scheduled session with the House of Representatives Intelligence Committee.
 Numerous current and former Trump associates have refused to cooperate with congressional probes of Trump and his business interests.